bhushanpatil288/Beauty-Salon/README.md

 The backend Express application exposes the following endpoints:
 - `GET /health` : Health check endpoint to verify the server is running.
 - `GET /services` : Retrieves a list of all available salon services.
+- `GET /appointments/all` : Retrieves a list of all appointments in the system.

 ## Scripts Details